AI agent observability: The developer's guide to agent monitoring

 --where "span.op:gen_ai.request"

-If your cached-to-total ratio isn't improving after enabling Anthropic prompt caching, something is wrong with your prompt structure.
+If cached-to-total ratio isn’t improving after enabling caching, your prompt structure needs investigation.

-A dashboard tells you error rates went up or latency spiked.
-A trace tells you which agent, which model call, and which tool was responsible.
+A dashboard indicates error rates increased or latency spiked.
+A trace identifies which agent, which model call, and which tool caused it.

-Distributed tracing already captures the full span tree for a request: browser interactions, HTTP calls, server-side routing, database queries.
-Agent observability plugs into this.
-Your gen_ai.* spans show up as children inside existing traces, so the LLM calls, tool executions, MCP server interactions, and sub-agent handoffs sit right alongside your regular application spans.
-No separate system needed.
+Distributed tracing already captures complete span hierarchies for requests: browser interactions, HTTP calls, server routing, database queries.
+Agent observability integrates into this.
+Your gen_ai.* spans appear as children within existing traces, so model calls, tool executions, MCP server interactions, and sub-agent transfers sit alongside regular application spans.
+No separate system required.

-This is what makes it powerful.
-You're not looking at agent data in isolation.
-You're looking at the full request, from the user's click to the final tool response, with agent decisions as one layer in the stack.
+This integration is powerful.
+You’re examining agent data within full request context, from user click to final tool response, with agent decisions as one layer in the entire stack.

 Here’s what this looks like in Sentry’s trace view: